 The bustling moorland village of Danby lies in the Esk Valley, below the warm, south-facing slopes of Danby Low Moor.
-Come by train for a day out on the Esk Valley Railway, and visit The Moors National Park Centre where events, activities, walks, and picnics on the lawns await.
+Come by train for a day out on the Esk Valley Railway, and visit Danby Lodge National Park Centre where events, activities, walks and picnics on the lawns await.

 Things to see and do

-Experience the magic of the North York Moors at The Moors National Park Centre, half a mile east of Danby.
+Experience the magic of the North York Moors at Danby Lodge National Park Centre, half a mile east of Danby.
 The former hunting lodge is set in an idyllic spot on the banks of the River Esk, and is accessible on foot from Danby train station.
 Admission is free!

 Danby was one the home of writer and cleric Canon Atkinson, vicar of Danby church, which lies in a remote and stunning location up the dale.